IBM/prepare-your-dataset-using-data-refinery-from-db2-cp4d/README.md

 # Prepare your Dataset for your ML Models using Data Refinery from Db2 on Cloud Pak for Data

-In this code pattern, we will [create something] using [technologies] and [components].
+In this Tutorial, we will perform Data Engineering operations on multiple datasets using Watson Data Refinery on Cloud Pak for Data.
 [Explain briefly how things work].
 [Give acknowledgements to others if necessary]

 When you have completed this code pattern, you will understand how to: